Best Practices for Incorporating Skills-Based Health Education

 How to Implement Skills-Based Health Education in Your School District

-Skills-based health concepts can be integrated into your district’s existing health curriculum, allowing your teachers and students alike to adjust to SBHE methods.
-Incorporating skills-based health education curriculum lessons and practices into existing knowledge-focused lessons can create a seamless transition to SBHE.
-Creating space for educators to collaborate can help reduce the workload of lesson planning for skills-based health education.
-If resources allow, providing health educators with the opportunity to observe their peers implementing SBHE can help to spur ideas for their own classrooms.
+Skills-based health concepts can be integrated into your district’s existing health curriculum, allowing teachers and students to adjust to SBHE methods.
+Incorporating skills-based health education lessons and practices into existing knowledge-focused lessons can create a seamless transition.
+Creating space for educators to collaborate can reduce lesson planning workload.
+If resources allow, providing health educators opportunities to observe peers implementing SBHE can spark new ideas.

 Provide Professional Development for Educators

-It’s key to provide health educators with professional development on how to effectively transition to a skills-based health education model.
-At EVERFI, we offer free professional development on a wide variety of topics, including how to include skills-based health education in your district’s current health education curriculum.
+It’s key to provide health educators with professional development on how to effectively transition to a skills-based model.
+At EVERFI, we offer free professional development on a wide variety of topics, including integrating skills-based health education into your district’s curriculum.

 Foster a Whole-School Approach

-SBHE doesn’t just benefit teachers and students in health classrooms — it can have a positive effect on the school and district as well.
-Providing health educators with a platform to discuss what’s happening in their classrooms can allow other teachers to benefit from the SBHE principles students are learning.
-For example, if a health teacher is focusing on teaching students conflict resolution skills, sharing the details of the conflict resolution process with other teachers can allow for a whole-building initiative to encourage healthy communication and peer relationship repair when students are in conflict.
-Cross-curricular reinforcement can also provide students with practice outside of their SBHE classroom, boosting health curriculum knowledge retention rates.
+SBHE doesn’t just benefit health classrooms — it can positively impact the entire school and district.
+Giving health educators a platform to share classroom practices allows other teachers to benefit from SBHE principles.
+For example, if a health teacher is focusing on conflict resolution skills, sharing strategies with other teachers can create a building-wide initiative that encourages healthy communication.
+Cross-curricular reinforcement provides students with additional practice, boosting retention.

-At EVERFI, we work to provide administrators with skills-based resources that support students in grades 4-12.
-Our team also works with leaders to align lessons to district curriculum maps, allowing teachers to lesson plan efficiently.
+At EVERFI, we provide administrators with resources that support grades 4–12 and align lessons to district curriculum maps for efficient lesson planning.

 Adopt Interactive, Student-Centered Teaching Methods

-A new teaching style can feel a little awkward for teachers and students alike, and adopting interactive, student-centered teaching methods can help to ease the growing pains that come with trying new lessons for the first time.
-Using social media, technology, and crafting health lessons based on student interests can all help to increase buy-in.
-It can be tricky to encourage students to share topics they’d like to learn about in health.
-Creating an anonymous suggestion box or email account can help students feel comfortable sharing health education-related needs.
-EVERFI’s in-person lessons work in tandem with our digital lessons to provide engaging, interactive skill reinforcement.
+A new teaching style can feel awkward for teachers and students.
+Adopting interactive, student-centered methods helps ease the transition.
+Using social media, technology, and lessons based on student interests can increase buy-in.
+To encourage input, schools can create an anonymous suggestion box or email account.
+EVERFI’s digital lessons pair with in-person instruction to provide engaging reinforcement.

 Develop Assessment Methods to Track Progress and Inform Approach

-Understanding what’s working — and what’s not — is key when implementing new strategies in any subject area.
-EVERFI provides in-platform assessments to help educators understand student mastery and adjust lessons accordingly.
+Understanding what’s working — and what’s not — is key when implementing new strategies.
+EVERFI provides in-platform assessments to help educators measure student mastery and adjust lessons accordingly.

 SBHE Lesson Plan Examples

-Teachers don’t have to look far to find award-winning, standards-aligned lessons to teach skills-based health.
-They need to look no further than EVERFI’s free health & wellness resources.
+Teachers don’t have to look far for award-winning, standards-aligned lessons.
+They can use EVERFI’s free health & wellness resources.

-EVERFI’s resource alignment guide provides teachers with 51 turnkey lessons mapped to the seven core skills of health literacy:
+EVERFI’s resource alignment guide provides 51 turnkey lessons mapped to the seven core health literacy skills:

-Want to use one or all of lessons in the guide?
-Get yourself & students registered in under five minutes!
+Want to use these lessons?
+Register yourself & your students in under five minutes!

 Common Challenges to Overcome When Implementing SBHE

-As with any change, some hiccups are to be expected when implementing a skills-based health education program.
+As with any change, some hiccups are expected when implementing a skills-based health education program.
+Common issues include:

-- Difficulty in measuring outcomes: When shifting to a skills-based approach, teachers may need to change assessment methods.
-EVERFI provides educators with resources to effectively assess students, identifying gaps in learning to inform future instruction.
+• Difficulty in measuring outcomes: Teachers may need to change assessment methods.
+EVERFI provides tools to assess students and identify learning gaps.

 Case Study: Empowering Wellness with Milwaukee Public Schools

-In Milwaukee Public Schools (MPS), health education is more than a curriculum requirement — it’s a transformative experience that equips students wit the skills they need to thrive.
-Through a dynamic partnership with EVERFI and a district-wide commitment to whole-child development, MPS has become a model for implementing skills-based health education that is inclusive, data-driven, and deeply impactful.
+In Milwaukee Public Schools (MPS), health education is more than a requirement — it’s a transformative experience equipping students with lifelong skills.
+Through a partnership with EVERFI and a district-wide commitment to whole-child development, MPS has become a model for inclusive, data-driven, impactful skills-based health education.

 A Strategic Vision for Student Wellness